Duncan Livingstone: Later life

 There was a lively community of Scottish Gaels in Pretoria when the poet first settled there and he, his wife, and both of his brothers were very active in both Scottish and Gaelic circles.
-Duncan and Alex Lingstone edited a Gaelic page in the Caledonian Society's journal.
+Duncan and Alex Livingstone edited a Gaelic page in the Caledonian Society's journal.
 Duncan also founded the Celtic Society of Pretoria, which was a literary association consisting of forty members with Scottish, Irish, and Welsh origins.
 Also Duncan established a Celtic section in the State Library, Pretoria, which consisted, by 1954, of almost a thousand books.

 According to literary historian Ronald Black, Duncan Livingstone's poetry was doubtlessly assisted by the Gaelic broadcasts which he began making from South Africa for the BBC during the early 1930s.
 His first poem to be published was A fàgail Aifric in 1939.
 He published three other poems in Gaelic about the Second World War and also wrote a lament, in imitation of Sìleas na Ceapaich's iconic lament Alistair à Gleanna Garadh, for his nephew Pilot Officer Alasdair Ferguson Bruce of the RAF, who was shot down and killed during a mission over Germany in 1941.

 Catriona died in September 1951 and Duncan, who adored her, never recovered from the blow.
 In response, he composed the poem Cràdh, which has since been dubbed, "a fine lament... for his wife."

 He spent his retirement both writing and playing bowls.

 Livingstone contemptuously mocked the collapse of the British Empire after World War II with the satirical Gaelic poem, Feasgar an Duine Ghil ("The Evening of the White Man").
-In Dactylic hexameter lines similar to the odes of Friedrich Hölderlin, Livingstone argued that the Christian God had given the Europeans their colonies during the Scramble for Africa to do good things for the native African population.
-Instead, European colonialists had been corrupted by the twin vices of pride and greed; and the loss of their colonies was therefore an act of divine justice and retribution.
+In Dactylic hexameter lines similar to the odes of Friedrich Hölderlin, Livingstone argued that the Christian God had given the Europeans their colonies during the Scramble for Africa to elevate the quality of life for the native African population.
+Instead, European colonialists had been corrupted by the twin vices of pride and greed; and the rapidly escalating loss of their colonies after World War II was divine justice and retribution.

 The rise of the National Party and its policy of Apartheid troubled Livingstone deeply.
 The Poet's nephew, Prof. Ian Livingstone, recalls, "I visited Duncan (from Uganda) at his hotel (the Union Hotel, Pretoria) in 1959.
 He was resident there.
 Later, when I was back in Uganda, he sent me a long poem, in English (10 pages) on Sharpeville, where some 77 Africans had been shot dead by police (mostly in the back).
 This had obviously affected him greatly.
 Unfortunately, I don't have the copy anymore."